Turn on more accessible mode

 Surrey Board of Education Meeting

-We prepare our learners to think creatively and critically, communicate skillfully, and demonstrate care for self and others.
+We prepare our learners for a world in which they think creatively and critically, communicate skillfully, and demonstrate care for self and other.

 We are the largest district in B.C. and one of few growing districts in the province.
 We have 125 kindergarten to Grade 12 schools and serve Surrey, White Rock and the rural area of Barnston Island.
 We offer a wide range of education and support programs to students of all ages.